BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 151-200.md

 </div>

-**Nm:** As you can see, the Buddha describes what he means by “*kalyāṇamitta*” (good friend), which is not someone who is just nice to you but someone who assists you in the cultivation of the Noble eightfold path, even if you haven’t met them, just as we haven’t met the Buddha, yet our entire holy life is determined by him.
+**Nm:** As you can see, the Buddha describes what he means by “<span lang="pi">*kalyāṇamitta*</span>” (good friend), which is not someone who is just nice to you but someone who assists you in the cultivation of the Noble eightfold path, even if you haven’t met them, just as we haven’t met the Buddha, yet our entire holy life is determined by him.

 Even though ‘friendship’ with a Noble one is essential (even just to the extent of hearing their Teaching second hand), still solitude plays a